 HANNAH VERRILL, EXTENDED DAY AND FLOATING TEACHER

 Hannah is an artist and educator and was happily introduced to the arts at an early age while growing up in Brooklyn.
 She returned back to her beloved East Coast after living and studying in the Midwest for many years, earning a BA from Oberlin College in Ohio and an MFA from The School of The Art Institute of Chicago.
 Hannah has nurtured her teaching practice in many contexts and with many age groups over the years, but most recently she has been a teaching artist with Abrons Art Center and Dia: Beacon.
 Hannah's goal as an educator is to awaken students to their creative and expressive abilities, which she believes every child to have in profound abundance.
 She is absolutely thrilled to be joining the RHP community.

 Christie is a born and raised New Yorker, who has always had a passion for music and the arts.

 With over ten years of experience working in the childcare field, she's successfully taught children to engage with one another in a social and self-expressive manner.
 Through movement, song, and art, she encourages them to share, clean-up and gain a positive view of the world around them.
 She provides a pressure-free environment where each child can develop a creative foundation by learning the concepts, languages, and vocabulary of music and, as well as rhythm.
-Christie is very excited to be part of the RHP community, and she looks forward to grooving out with children and getting to know families.
+Christie is very excited to be part of the RHP community, grooving out with children and getting to know families.